Mexico in the OTI Festival 1980: Final

 The final was held on Sunday 21 September 1980.
-The same jurors present in the hall for the semi-finals were also present for the final, to which five international jurors also present were added.
+The same jurors present in the hall for the qualifying rounds were also present for the final, to which five international jurors also present were added.
 After all the competing entries were performed, each of the fifteen jurors announced aloud one vote for their favourite entry.
 The three songs with the most votes were awarded first, second, and third prize.
 In the event that the jurors unanimously voted for a single song, the score in the qualifying rounds would be taken into account for the remaining prizes.
 In case of a tie for the prizes, the jurors would break the tie between the tied entries, and if the tie persisted, the chairperson would decide.

 The winner was "Sólo te amo a ti", written and performed by José Roberto; with "¿Quién partirá?", written by Roberto Cantoral and performed by Gualberto Castro, placing second; and "Se solicita una aventura", written by Roberto Cantoral and performed by Lila Deneken, placing third.
 The festival ended with a reprise of the winning entry.